Individual travel grant rules and guidelines

 - GPSA will review applications for travel no earlier than 2 review cycles (2 months) prior to departure.

-The cost of your meals will be calculated on your My ASU Trip Request using the daily rate determined by ASU (per diem) for your destination.
-If you are submitting an electronic TA form, this will be calculated automatically.
-If you are submitting a paper TA form, this will be done by hand.
+The cost of your meals can be calculated using the daily rate determined by ASU (per diem) for your destination.
+To determine this rate, visit https://cfo.asu.edu/travel-perdiem.

 The Travel Grant will not cover the cost of rental cars, phone calls, internet access charges, or any expense prohibited by university policy.
 Expenses paid in cash are not reimbursable.
 Only pay with credit card or check.